Creating and Using a System Image to Restore Your Computer (Windows 8)

 - If using DVDs, when prompted, label and insert a blank DVD.
 Continue to follow the on-screen instructions until the image is complete.
 This might take from several minutes to several hours.
 Store the backup in a safe place.

 - When the system image has been created, you are prompted to create a system repair disc.
 A system repair disc can be used to boot the computer in case of startup problems.
-For more information about system repair discs, see Creating and Using a Microsoft System Repair Disc or Recovery USB Drive .
+For more information about system repair discs, refer to Creating and Using a Microsoft Recovery USB Drive (Windows 8) .